bdastur/notes/aws/aws_networking_readme.md

 **Web ACLs**:
 * You use Web ACLs to protect a set of AWS resources.
 * Create a Web ACL and define it's protection strategy by adding rules.
-* Rules define criteria for inspectin web requests and how to handle requests that match the criteria.
+* Rules define criteria for inspecting web requests and how to handle requests that match the criteria.
 * Set a default action for the web ACL that indicates whether to allow or block those requests that pass the rules inspection.